-The Town of Dayton frames U.S. Highway 14 as it enters the foothills of the Bighorn Mountains in northwestern including the Bighorn Mountain Sheridan County, approximately 17 miles from the City of Sheridan.
+The Town of Dayton frames U.S. Highway 14 as it enters the foothills of the Bighorn Mountains in northwestern Sheridan County, approximately 17 miles from the City of Sheridan.
 Dayton has been a progressive community since its early days, electing Wyoming's first female mayor, Susan Wissler, in 1911.
 World War II saw the community protected by an all-woman volunteer fire department.
 The Dayton Bell Tower, used to spot planes and sound fire alarms during the war, is now a town landmark located in Scott

 Bicentennial Park.
-The park hosts a variety of events throughout the year, Wild and Scenic Trail Run, one of the premiere races in the Rocky Mountain region.
+The park hosts a variety of events throughout the year, including the Bighorn Mountain Wild and Scenic Trail Run, one of the premiere races in the Rocky Mountain

 The Padlock Ranch, located just outside of town, is one of the largest working ranches in the country.
 The German-born artist Hans Kleiber made Dayton his home in the early 1900s.
-His studio, filled with etchings, his furniture and art supplies, is open and free to the public.
-Enjoy coffee and pie at the Branding Iron Cafe or a milkshake and sandwich at the Dayton Mercantile.
-Don't miss the Gallery on Main, the perfect spot to pick up local art and enjoy wine tastings from Jackson Hole Winery.
+His studio, filled with etchings, furniture and art supplies, is open and free to the public.
+Enjoy coffee and pie at the Pop in to the Dayton Mercantile for milkshake and a sandwich, and don't miss the Gallery on Main, the perfect spot to pick up local art and enjoy wine tastings from Jackson Hole Winery.
 Stretch your legs or join a game of volleyball or horseshoes at the Scott Bicentennial Park.
 Dayton is the gateway to Tongue River Canyon, a recreation area known for its scenic beauty and endless cave system.